Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ll need Ada to complete a transfer on Cardano’s settlement layer (see below for more details), while any applications built on Cardano will use Ada as their native token.

-The supply of tokens is capped at a maximum of 45 billion ADA, and at time of writing (May 2018) almost 26 billion of those were in circulation.
+The supply of tokens is capped at a maximum of 45 billion ADA, and at the time of this writing (August 2021), just over 32 billion of those were in circulation.

 What makes Cardano unique?